-“There are only two directions in Tuscany, up and down,” laughed local mountain bike guide Bruno.
+“There are only two directions in Tuscany – up and down,” laughs local mountain bike guide Bruno Baldini.

-Bruno is talking about the toughest slug of Italy’s longest signposted cycling trail, The Via Francigena.
-The full route actually starts in Canterbury and after passing through France and Switzerland, it (like all roads) leads to Rome.
+Bruno is giving me the heads up on Italy’s longest signposted cycling trail, The Via Francigena – a common Italian name of the ancient pilgrim route, which starts in Canterbury and (like all roads) leads to Rome.

-Agnostically speaking, whether hiked, biked or hopscotched, for days or weeks, travelling through Tuscany on The Via Francigena is one of the best ways to experience everything the region has to offer.
+Whether hiked, biked or hopscotched, travelling through Tuscany on The Via Francigena is one of the best ways to experience everything the region has to offer.

-The trail passed through treasures such as Sienna and across the UNESCO listed Val d’Orcia.
-I lingered in more piazzas and scoffed more pizzas than I can remember.
-Despite the Chianti, I do recall being pleasantly surprised by the number of bike friendly Agriturismos (farmhouses), boutique hotels and B&Bs en route.
+The trail passes through treasures such as Sienna and across the UNESCO listed Val d’Orcia.
+En route, we linger in piazzas and hoover more pizzas than I care to admit.

-At times, Tuscany is a renaissance painting: Cypress trees stand sentinel over fields criss-crossed with vines and blankets of wildflowers.
-Be aware though, this rolling romantic idyll is regularly interrupted by sustained climbs to reach those sun-kissed medieval hilltop villages.
-And the region is capable of throwing spectacular stormy spats, so don’t forget to prepare for that.
+Tuscany is a renaissance painting: Cypress trees stand sentinel over squads of grapevines and fields blanketed in wildflowers.
+The rolling romance is split by sustained climbs to sun-kissed medieval villages.
+And be aware that the region is capable of throwing stormy spats, so don’t forget to prepare for that.

 If someone told me I could only ride one route for the rest of my life, a perpetual loop of Tuscany’s ups and downs would be a top contender.